dimagi/commcare-hq/corehq/apps/analytics/README.md

 Used primarily by product team.

 No server component, just [google.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/static/analytix/js/google.js).
 We track events using `<module>.track.click` and `<module>.track.event`.
 We also use the default tracking (page views, etc.).
+Google has a few tracking options; we use their [gtag.js](https://developers.google.com/analytics/devguides/collection/gtagjs/).

 ### Kissmetrics